5/14/2025

 Conference Call Operator

 We will now move to our question and answer session.
-At this time, if you would like to ask a question, please click on the raise hand button, which can be found on the black bar at the bottom of your screen.
+At this time, if you would like to ask a question, please click on the raise hand button which can be found on the black bar at the bottom of your screen.
 You may remove yourself from the queue at any time by lowering your hand.
 When it is your turn, you will receive a message on your screen asking to be promoted to a panelist.
-Please accept, wait a moment, and once you have been promoted, you will hear your name called and you may unmute your video and audio and ask your question.
+Please accept, wait a moment and once you have been promoted, you will hear your name called and you may unmute your video and audio and ask your question.
 We will now pause a moment to allow the team to gather and assemble the queue.
-Your first question comes from the line of Aaron Spichalla from Craig Hallam.
+Your first question comes from the line of Aaron Spechala from Craig Helen.
 Please unmute your audio and video and ask your question.

 speaker

-Aaron Spichalla
+Aaron Spechala

 speaker